vipnet1/Mirage/README.md

 * mirage/config -> Handling configurations.
 mirage/database -> API to different databases or storate methods.
 * mirage/jobs -> Scheduled tasks that can be run every some time.
-* mirage/performance -> Generating info to investigate strategy performance and relevant metrics
+* mirage/performance -> Generating info to investigate strategy performance and relevant metrics.
-* mirage/strategy -> Handles different trading commands received from some channel
+* mirage/strategy -> Handles different trading commands received from some channel.
 * mirage/strategy_manager -> It's basically a bank.
 It transfers money to strategies so they can use it for trades & manages money.

 ## Algorithms ##